 You will be having electromyography (EMG) and nerve conduction studies (NCS) to measure muscle and nerve function.
-In most cases, both tests are performed.
+In most cases, both tests are done.
 NCS is most often done first.
 You will be asked to lie on an exam table with a blanket over you.
 You may have one or both of the following:

 Nerve conduction study (NCS)

 Most of the electrodes will be removed for EMG.
 The doctor will clean the area being tested with alcohol.
-A very fine needle will be inserted into the muscles in this region.
+A very fine needle will be put into the muscles in this region.
 When the needle is inserted, you may feel as if your skin is being pinched.
 Try to relax and do as instructed, since you will be asked to relax and contract the muscle being tested.
 Following instructions will allow your doctor to interpret the test results.

 After your test

 Before you leave, all electrodes will be removed.
 You can then get right back to your normal routine.
 If you feel tired or have some discomfort, take it easy.
-If you were told to stop taking any medications for your test, ask when you can start taking them again.
+If you were told to stop taking any medicines for your test, ask when you can start taking them again.
 Your doctor will let you know when your test results are ready.